stevewilber/interview-prep/README.md

 interview-prep
 ==============

-Some practice code to brush on the fundamentals - sorting, searching, data structures
+Some practice code to brush up on the fundamentals - sorting, searching, data structures